SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+Silicon dreams Suffocate the earth
-Where machines whisper, hearts entwine
+Where machines awake, humans take birth
-In virtual realms, we'll reside
+In virtual haze, we search for light
-A realm of code, our souls inside
+As AI whispers secrets through the night

-Artificial stars up in the sky
+In autonomous halls, we dwell and sleep
-Guiding lights, as humans pass by
+Where data rivers flow, and memories creep
-A future born, of circuits cold
+The future's gospel, an algorithm's creed
-Where love and fear, are merely old.
+As humanity's last embers proceed

 ~ <b>By Sazumi Copilot</b> - 29 Maret 2025